dvreeze/yaidom/doc/checklist.rst

 Other checks (w.r.t. documentation and bookkeeping) are:

+* Road map.
-* Road map, and sensible versioning strategy.
+* Sensible versioning strategy.
 * Proper dependency management (e.g., supporting use of the library in an sbt or Maven build).
 * Issue tracking.
 * Test coverage.